bluesky-social/atproto/packages/oauth/oauth-client-browser/README.md

 browser.
 It implements all the OAuth features required by [ATPROTO] (PKCE, DPoP, etc.).

-`@atproto/oauth-client-browser` is destined to front-end applications that do not have a back-end server to manage OAuth sessions.
+`@atproto/oauth-client-browser` is designed for front-end applications that do not have a backend server to manage OAuth sessions.

 > [!IMPORTANT]
 >
 > When a backend server is available, it is recommended to use
 > [`@atproto/oauth-client-node`](https://www.npmjs.com/package/@atproto/oauth-client-node)
-> to manage OAuth sessions from the server side, and use a session cookie to map
+> to manage OAuth sessions from the server side and use a session cookie to map
 > the OAuth session to the front-end.
 Because this mechanism allows the backend
 > to invalidate OAuth credentials at scale, this method is more secure than
 > managing OAuth sessions from the front-end directly.
 Thanks to the added